x0tiger/x0tiger.github.io/_posts/2025-06-20-API-hacking.md

 ### Conclusion:

 Each item in the OWASP API Top 10 reflects a real-world weakness frequently exploited by attackers.
 A deep understanding of these issues—paired with strong testing and secure coding practices—is essential to protect APIs from abuse.
-Modern applications must treat security as a foundational element, not an afterthought.
+Modern applications must treat security as a foundational element, not an afterthought..